heyx3/Bplus.jl/docs/Vec.md

 * As an `AbstractVector`, `Vec` supports many standard array-processing functions (see [below](#Array-Like-Behavior)).
   * Note that `Vector` is Julia's term for a 1D array; don't get them confused.
+* You can get the size of a multidimensional array as a vector, with `vsize(arr, I=Int32)`
-* You can get an element of an array with an integer-vector index using `arr[vec]`.
+* You can get an element of a multidimensional array at an integer-vector index, with `arr[vec]`.
   * Unfortunately, the indexing order of arrays is reversed, so in a 2D array, a `Vec` index's X coordinate is the row, and Y is the column.
 Fixing this in B+ would cause more problems than it solves IMO; you'd also have to reverse `vsize()`, and then tuples and vectors index differently...
-* You can get the size of an array as a vector, with `vsize(arr)`

 Some other general utilities:

 * `vselect(a, b, t)` lets you pick values component-wise using a `VecB`, sort of like a binary `lerp()`.
+  * Note that you can also use `lerp()` for this, although it may be a tiny bit less efficient.
-* `vindex(p, size)` to convert a multidimensional coordinate into a flat index, for an array of some size.
+* `vindex(p, size)` to convert a multidimensional coordinate into a flat index, for an array of some multidimensional size.
   `vindex(i::Int, size)` can convert in the opposite direction -- a flat index to a multidimensional one.
 * `Base.convert()` can convert the components of a `Vec`, for example `convert(v2f, Vec(3, 4))`.
 It can also convert a `StaticArrays.SVector` to a `Vec`.
 * `Base.reinterpret()` can reinterpret the bits of a `Vec`'s components, for example `reinterpret(v2f, v2u(0xabcdef01, 0x12345678))`.

-You can reinterpret the bits of a `Vec` as another component type of the same size with `Base.reinterpret()`.

 ## Setfield

 Because vectors are value-types, they are immutable.
 The only way to "modify" a vector is to replace it with a copy.
 Fortunately, Julia has *Setfield*, a built-in package which helps you do this.
-Whlie it technically does lots of copying, use of *Setfield* will almost always optimize down to something equivalent to mutating your desired field.
+While it technically does lots of copying, use of *Setfield* will almost always optimize down to something equivalent to mutating your desired field.

-You can "modify" a vector variable with the syntax `v = @set v.x += 10`, or just `@set! v.x += 10`. **However**, it's important to note that if you try to `@set` a vector that belongs to something else, like `@set! my_class.v.x += 10`, *Setfield* will try to make a copy of that entire owning object (`my_class`, not just `my_class.v`).
+You can use Setfield to "modify" a vector variable with the syntax `@set! v.x += 10`, or create a mutated copy with the expression `v2 = @set v1.x += 10`. **However**, it's important to note that if you try to `@set` a vector that belongs to something else, like `@set! my_class.v.x += 10`, *Setfield* will try to make a copy of that entire owning object (`my_class`, not just `my_class.v`).

 ## Coordinate System

-B+ allows you to define the engine-wide up axis and handedness of vector math by redefining `BplusCore.Math.get_up_axis() = 2` (the default is `3` the Z axis) and `BplusCore.Math.get_right_handed() = false` (defaults to `true`).
+B+ allows you to define the engine-wide up axis and handedness of vector math by redefining `BplusCore.Math.get_up_axis() = 2` (the default is `3` for the Z axis) and `BplusCore.Math.get_right_handed() = false` (the default is `true`) within your own project.
 For more info on how this works, see [How it works](#How-it-works) below.

-An example of when this is useful is if you are primarily developing your project within `Dear ImGUI`'s graphics system rather than 3D rendering with `BplusApp.GL`.
+An example of when this is useful is if you are primarily developing your project within `Dear ImGUI`'s 2D graphics system rather than 3D OpenGL.
 Dear ImGUI is left-handed, and arguably Y-up.

-There are several built-in functions that respect handedness and up vector:
+There are several built-in functions that respect this configuration:
-  * `v_rightward(a, b)` does a cross-product based on the current handed-ness.
-In right-handed systems, `v_rightward(forward, up)` does `vcross(forward, up)`.
+  * `v_rightward(forward, up)` does a cross-product based on the current handed-ness.
+In right-handed systems, it does `vcross(forward, up)`.
 In left-handed systems, it swaps them.
   * `get_up_vector(F = Float32)` gets the 3D up vector.
 For example, if the up axis is `3`, then it returns `Vec3{F}(0, 0, 1)`.
   * `get_horz_vector(i, F = Float32)` gets the first or second 3D horizontal vector, based on whether you pass in `1` or `2`.
-    * `get_horz_axes()` gets a tuple of the two horizontal axes.
+    * `get_horz_axes()` gets a tuple of the horizontal indices.
 For example, if the up-axis is `3` then it returns `(1, 2)`.
   * `to_3d(v, f=0)` inserts a vertical component to a 2D horizontal vector.
   * `get_vert(v)` grabs the vertical component of a 3D vector.

 ### How it works

 Julia's blurry line between compile-time and run-time allows you to set up compile-time constants directly in the language.
 You can define a trivial function like `my_const() = 5`, which Julia will easily inline, and refer to `my_const()` like any other compile-time constant.
-Then specific projects can redefine it, e.x. `OriginalModule.my_const() = 10`, forcing Julia to recompile any functions that referenced `my_const()`. **However**, `const` global variables are never recalculated, so you can't do `const C = my_const()` and expect `C` to change when `my_const()` changes.
+Then specific projects can redefine it, e.x. `using ThePackage; ThePackage.my_const() = 10`.
+This forces Julia to recompile any functions that referenced `my_const()`. **However**, `const` global variables are never recalculated, so you can't do `const C = my_const()` and expect `C` to change when `my_const()` changes.
 Consts should never reference functions that are intended to be redefinable like this.

 ## Array-like behavior

 `Vec{N, T}` implements `AbstractVector{T, 1}`, meaning Julia sees it as a kind of 1D array, and that lets you use all sorts of built-in array-processing functionality with it.

-However, in many cases array-processing functions return an actual array (`Vector{T}`) as output, which is not ideal for vector math.
-So many of these built-in functions are re-implemented to return a `Vec`.
-For example, you can do a component-wise operation on a `Vec` with `map(func, v)::Vec`.
+However, most built-in array-processing functions return an actual array (`Vector{T}`) as output, which is not ideal for vector math.
+We re-implement many of them to return a `Vec`.
+For example, calling `map()` on a `Vec` will return another `Vec`.

 Unfortunately, one awesome Julia feature that `Vec` doesn't support well is broadcasting.
 Broadcasting operators will treat `Vec` as a 1D array, which is good, but the output will be an actual array (`Vector`), which is bad.
 This can hopefully be improved in the future.